 Recommendation 6.1: Provide Information About Itself and its Governance via its Website

 The Company has been radically upgrading and redesigning its website in recent months, a process which is now nearing completion.
 The section on corporate governance is currently under construction and it will include links to details about all directors and senior executives, the constitution, the board of directors and board of directors' committee charters and to Company policies.
 The website already includes links to its annual reports and financial statements, ASX announcements, notices of meetings of security holders and presentations, and much other information relating to projects, structure and history.
 The website remains partially operational and partially under construction at the time of writing.

 The Company principally engages with its security holders at its AGM or personally as requested by individual security holders, which is a practice that the Company encourages.

 Recommendation 6.3: Policies and Processes to Facilitate and Encourage Participation

 Questions from security holders, whether or not present at General Meetings, are encouraged and answered as fully as possible.
 The Company has experienced a pleasing number of questions at such meetings.

 Recommendation 6.4: Option to Receive and Send Electronic Communications

 The Company does not currently offer this facility but agrees that it is a desirable short-term objective.

 The Company currently incorporates the duties of a Risk Committee into its Audit and Risk Committee (see Recommendation 4.1)

 The Audit and Risk Committee principally oversees financial and general business risk.
-Technical and operational risk is addressed by the Board as a whole during its meetings.
+Technical and operational risk is addressed by the board of directors as a whole during its meetings.